chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 =======
 Note: OvlMake is released under the GPLv3.
 Among a lot of things mostly concerning developers, for users this means you USE IT AT YOUR OWN RISK!
 See License.txt for more information.
+Starting with version 0.4 input xml files are validated and ovlmake bails out on errors.

 Introduction
 ------------
 OvlMake is the successor to OvlCompliler, a command line tool to compile simple xml files into ovl files.
 OvlCompiler was written by the_cook to provide a tool enabling creation of animated scenery for RCT3.
-OvlMake is fully compatible with OvlCompiler, it basically works the same way.
-Therefore please read the_cook's original readme, which I've included ("OvlCompiler ReadMe.txt") before continuing here (of course you need to type 'ovlmake' intead of 'ovlcompiler' :-) ).
+Starting with v0.4, ovlmake is no longer fully compatible with ovlcompiler!
+Therefore please read the_cook's original readme, which I've included ("OvlCompiler ReadMe.txt") before continuing here (of course you need to type 'ovlmake' intead of 'ovlcompiler' :-) ) and modified for all changes.
+The order of elements now matters as well, so you need to give everything in the order they are explained.

 Improvements over OvlCompiler
 -----------------------------
 * You don't need to give an output file. !!!Please read below to understand what happens if you omit it.!!!
 * OvlMake supports a few command line options.
 Run it without giving an input file to see them.
 * You don't need to care about matching the name attributes of the bsh and ban tags anymore.
 They also don't need to match the filename of the xml or ovl file.
-* You can give more than one ban tag, but only the first will be used.
-More will generate a warning as there is no sensible way they can be used within the limits of ovlcompiler's xml syntax.
-Best forget I told you it's possible =)
+* You can give more than one ban tag, but more than one will generate a warning as normal animated CS makes only use of one.
 * Minor LOD support, affects how multiple bsh tags are handled.
 See below for more info.
-* Within the bsh tag you can reference bones via number (as described for ovlcompiler) or by name.
-This applies to the bone attribute of geomobj tags and the parent attribute of bone tags.
 * The root ovl tag supports two new attributes, 'name' and 'file'.
 These influence what happens if you don't give an output filename (read below for a full explanation).
 * Able to handle all image formats the importer can.
 * OvlMake is basically a command line tool wrapping the library that will do the work in the next importer version, basically this means a full rewrite of ovlcompiler.
 All the original bugs therefore have been replaced by a bunch of entirely new ones =)